Greece is one of those places you’ve read about and seen pictures of countless times, right?

 We went from one great spot to another.

-There was more live music, lots more beer, a party of greek girls who wanted to take turns dancing with the tall texan (they didn’t speak much English but kept repeating ‘allrighht babyyyyy’ while my crew kept telling me “she says she likes you!”) and I couldn’t stop thinking about how happy I was to be out with these guys.
+There was more live music, lots more beer, a party of greek girls who wanted to take turns dancing with the tall texan (they didn’t speak much English but kept repeating ‘allrighht babyyyyy’ while my crew kept telling me “she says she likes you!”).

-It’s around 4:30 or so in the morning now, and we walk to their tiny car.
-We drive around for around 10 minutes, park, and start walking.
+It’s around 4:30 in the morning now.
+We walk to their tiny car, all 5 of us pack in and then drive around for around 10 minutes, park, and start walking again.

 It’s initially quiet, so I’m figuring we’re walking to a spot where we can grab a bite, but then, in the distance, I hear the unmistakable rhythmic bass sounds of a club: